-What does the reading "a sacrifice" cause readers to infer from 10:26?

-A new translation of Hebrews 10:26

-Hebrews 10 For if we sin willfully after we have received the knowledge of the truth, sacrifice no longer remains for sins, but a certain fearful expectation of judgment, and fiery indignation which will devour the adversaries.

-Whether or not we sin willfully..., sacrifice for sins no longer remains.

-If and only if we sin willfully..., does a certain fearful expectation of judgment, and fiery indignation which will devour the adversaries [remain].
+Is the underlined part bad news?, because of What reading "a sacrifice" causes readers to infer from 10:26 A new translation of Hebrews 10:26 26 For if we sin willfully after we have received the knowledge of the truth, sacrifice no longer remains for sins, 27 but a certain fearful expectation of judgment, and fiery indignation which will devour the adversaries.
+Whether or not we sin willfully, sacrifice for sins no longer remains.
+If and only if we sin willfully, does a certain fearful expectation of judgment, and fiery indignation which will devour the adversaries [remain].
 Explaining 10:28-31